mhardcastle/ddf-pipeline/docs/extract.md

 ## requirements for download

 The extraction pipeline will download from several possible locations.
-DR2 files are currently located in the SURF Science Data Repository and are downloadable using an API provided by the SDR.
-Until DR2 is public only collaborators have access to this (see https://lofar-surveys.org/collaborators.html): you need the environment variable `SDR_TOKEN` set to the private token that allows these downloads.
+DR2 files are currently located in the SURF Science Data Repository and are downloadable without credentials using an API provided by the SDR.
 Other files (non-DR2 fields) are located in cloud storage and the extraction pipeline uses `rclone` (https://rclone.org/) to retrieve archive files from cloud storage.
-You need a different type of token (a 'macaroon') to download from the archive, again only available to LoTSS collaborators.
-Place the macaroon in a directory and ensure that the environment variable `RCLONE_CONFIG_DIR` points to this directory.
+You need a special token (a 'macaroon') to download from the archive, again only available to LoTSS collaborators.
+If using this, place the macaroon in a directory and ensure that the environment variable `RCLONE_CONFIG_DIR` points to this directory.

 ## running an extraction

-To run an extraction call the `extract.py` script with the name of a field or object you wish to extract, and optionally the field size, right ascension and declination.
+To run an extraction call the `extraction.py` script with the name of a field or object you wish to extract, and optionally the field size, right ascension and declination.

 Examples: